Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/03/kill-a-deployment-stuck-in-a-cancelled-state-in-octopus-deploy.md

     - Automation
     - Programming
 tags:
-    - deployments
+    - Deployments
-    - octopus
+    - Octopus
-    - sql
+    - SQL
 ---

 This very rarely happens in Octopus Deploy, but if something catastrophic happens you may find it useful.
 I discovered this when the SQL Database server that has the OctopusDeploy database on was switched off during a deployment.